j1angray/6S4/README.md

 # 654 Project

+### Subject

+A Python Implementation of Raft Consensus

 ### Set up

 1. Modify the script written in the run.sh file, change the Folder address after the cd command to corresponding local path.